tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

 - Explore the Database Actions interface and refer to its documentation for usage details.

-- You may also access the Database Actions console of your dedicated Autonomous Database instance from your local web browser, if you are in the same OCI Network/VCN as your database.
+- You may also access the Database Actions console of your dedicated Autonomous AI Database instance from your local web browser, if you are in the same OCI Network/VCN as your database.
 For detailed instructions on setting up a VPN connection into your private database cloud infrastructure, refer to the lab **Configure VPN Connectivity in your Exadata Network** in the **Introduction to ADB Dedicated for Fleet Administrators** workshop.

 ## Task 3: Access the Performance Hub through the Database Actions Console